 Traditional instalment Loan vs Line of Credit

-Traditional instalment loans might include mortgages, student loans, auto loans, or personal loans; these are a one-time, lump-sum amount that tend to be paid down through periodic, consistent instalments.
-Instalment loans are great for a one-off purchases and once repaid there will be no need for the available credit.
+Traditional personal loans might include mortgages, student loans, auto loans, or personal loans; these are a one-time, lump-sum amount that tend to be paid down through periodic, consistent instalments.
+Personal loans are great for a one-off purchases and once repaid there will be no need for the available credit.

 A line of credit is a flexible, revolving account that lets borrowers draw and spend money up to their approved limit, repay this money (usually with interest and possibly fees) and then spend it again.
 Lines of credit are a more proactive form of credit, available at your convenience.
 A line of credit while it can be used for one off purchases, it also gives the security of having the funds ready for any future purchases or unexpected bills.